 Decontamination of the blasted (used) abrasive is accomplished by mechanical separation and air-wash separation.
 A rotary drum removes the large contaminants such as large paint chips, rust, welding rods and cigarette butts.
 An air-wash separator unit, working in conjunction with a dust collector, removes unwanted fine abrasive particles (“fines”).

 The most critical element of the recycling process is the creation of an effective “working mix” that comprises a range of small, medium and large abrasive particles.
 Given that a portion of the garnet breaks down each time it is blasted, a productive working mix should be created by adding virgin abrasive to the cleaned abrasive at a rate equal to the rate of attrition (i.e., breakdown rate).
-These additions should be made at regular intervals and be based on the amount of fines extracted by the separation unit, daily visual inspections of the recycled abrasive and periodic sieve analyses.
+These additions should be made at regular intervals and be based on the amount of fines extracted by the separation unit, daily visual inspections of the recycled abrasive and periodic sieve analysis.

 Adjusting Recycling Equipment